-To be considered visible, the lamp shall provide an unobstructed view of the apparent surface of at least 12.5 square centimetres, except for side direction-indicators of categories 5 and 6.
+To be considered visible, the lamp shall provide an unobstructed view of the apparent surface of at least 12.5 cm2 , except for side direction-indicators of categories 5 and 6.
 The illuminating surface area of any retro-reflector that does not transmit light shall be excluded.

 6.5.6.
 Orientation